-Russia denies being the source for radioactivity in Europe
+Russia denies being the source of radioactivity in Europe

 But again, the Russians would not admit any nuclear accident happened.
 They are rejecting all claims.
 According to them, they neither suffered any nuclear accident, nor does the radioactivity originate from any other source in Russia.

 They said so, since another suspicion had been voiced in Western Europe.
 According to the latter, a Russian-made, Ruthenium-powered satellite might have re-entered the Earth’s atmosphere.
 But this really does not seem to be the case.
-At least the International Atomic Energy Agency said it had tot registered any re-entry of any satellite of this kind.
+At least the International Atomic Energy Agency said it had not registered any re-entry of any satellite of this kind.
 Also, the question is whether a satellite would carry enough Ruthenium to spread it all over the continent.

 What all of this shows is that Russia still does not seem to be ready to play ball in situations like this one, 31 years after Chernobyl.